Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 How to identify a copyrighted image

-The easiest way to know if an image is copyrighted is to look for the copyright sign ©, which will usually be embedded into the image.
+The easiest way to determine if an image is copyrighted is to look for the copyright sign (©), which is usually embedded within the image.

 If not, the copyright holder's name or website may be visible on or under the image.